saidali-ibn-zafar/Complete-Intro-to-Linux-and-the-Command-Line/mds/01-the-CLI.md

 ls arg
 ```

+The command `ls -lash` is used to list detailed information about files and directories in a directory.

 ## pwd

 The `pwd` command in Linux stands for `"print working directory."` It is used to display the current working directory.